> Is Spelt Gluten Free?

-Is spelt gluten free? is a common question asked by people who are eliminating wheat and/or gluten from their diet.
-A growing number of food manufacturers and bakeries are using spelt flour in baked goods, labeling the products ‘wheat free’ and thus good for wheat intolerance.
-Spelt is also called a health food because it has a higher protein content than wheat.
+Is spelt gluten free is a common question asked by people who are eliminating wheat and/or gluten from their diet.
+A growing number of food manufacturers and bakeries are using spelt flour in baked goods, labelling the products wheat free to attract customers with wheat intolerance.
+Spelt is also referred to as a health food in part because it has a higher protein content than wheat.

 Some people say that their body handles spelt well so it’s a good wheat substitute.
-They believe that they have ‘wheat allergy’ otherwise known as ‘wheat intolerance’ but no issues with gluten overall.
+They believe that they have wheat allergy, otherwise known as wheat intolerance, and no issues with gluten overall.

-Yes, spelt contains gluten *, the problematic related proteins found in wheat, rye, barley, triticale and kamut that people who are sensitive must avoid.
+Yes, spelt contains gluten * the problematic proteins found in wheat, rye, barley, triticale and kamut that people who are sensitive to gluten should avoid.

 Spelt bread is very similar to wheat bread

 Why are some people who have wheat intolerance fine with spelt?

 Allergies and intolerances are usually to the protein components in food, but no food has just one kind of protein in it.
 Therefore, wheat and spelt and other gluten grains aren’t only composed of the proteins that are referred to as gluten.
 Someone who has wheat intolerance might not react to spelt because they’re reacting to one of the other proteins in wheat.

 However, if they know that they react to wheat then there’s good reason to be VERY cautious about spelt.
 They may, in fact, be reacting to gluten, just not as obviously because there’s less gluten in spelt than in wheat.

 What are the possible dangers of eating spelt?